 Rocky Mountain National Park requires each participant to have a park pass.

 Food and drinks are not included.
 For expediency, breakfast will be on your own at the house (I recommend arriving with food for Monday morning).
-Typically, we will come back to the house after the morning shoot before heading out for second breakfast or early lunch.
+Typically, we will go out for an early lunch.
 Usually, we pick up food to go for the evening.
 A small grocery store, a deli, and a couple of small restaurants are conveniently located.
 Nearby Estes Park has many food options, but we will mostly avoid the heavy traffic in town there unless there is group consensus to visit a destination there.

 Schedule